FDMediagroep/fd-cypress-recorder/README.md

 #### Visit current URL
 Use this function if you want to navigate to a certain URL not caused by another interaction like a click on an anchor or via submitting a form.

+## Fork for other Testing frameworks
+This plugin is mainly a recorder.
+The literal code generation is handled in `Dictionary.ts`.
+If you think the recording functionality and interface is useful and want to re-use it for the purpose of generating code for other Testing frameworks then you only need to modify `Dictionary.ts` for it.

 ## Disclaimer

 As with all extensions, `Fd Cypress Recorder` has an impact on the user-experience while using your browser.
 And also because of its ability to listen for keyboard and mouse interactions it is recommended that you disable this plugin when you're not making use of it.